An Old Video Of Lindsey Graham Makes The Case For Impeaching Donald Trump

-As a U.S. Senator and staunch ally of President Donald Trump, Linsey Graham has in the past described a president’s refusal to cooperate with congressional oversight as an impeachable offense, Newsweek reports.
+As a U.S. Senator and staunch ally of President Donald Trump, Lindsey Graham has, in the past, described a president’s refusal to cooperate with congressional oversight as an impeachable offense, Newsweek reports.
 Although Graham has remained supportive of the president as Trump continues to do battle with opponents in congress, a video circulating on Twitter shows a very different point of view when it comes to such matters.

 In the recently rediscovered video from December of 1998, Graham speaks with passion saying that President Richard Nixon could have been impeached due to his refusal to comply with Congressional subpoenas at the time.
-In his remarks, Graham was in fact making the case for the eventual impeachment of then-President Bill Clinton.
+In his remarks, Graham was, in fact, making the case for the eventual impeachment of then-President Bill Clinton.

 “You don’t even have to be convicted of a crime to lose your job in this constitutional republic,” Graham says in the video.
 “Impeachment is not about punishment.
 Impeachment is about cleansing the office.
 Impeachment is about restoring honor and integrity to the office.”

-At the time, Graham, then a Representative, was a member of the House Judiciary Committee, and as a result served as a manager in Clinton’s ultimately unsuccessful impeachment trial.
+At the time, Graham, then a Representative, was a member of the House Judiciary Committee, and as a result, served as a manager in Clinton’s ultimately unsuccessful impeachment trial.

 The video has resurfaced at a time when the president and his allies in congress and elsewhere are facing intense scrutiny with respect to the administration’s handling of congressional oversight in the wake of Special Counsel Robert Mueller’s report on his investigation into Russian meddling in the 2016 elections.